manissen/predicting-recipe-health/README.md

 The final model is better because it addresses the key weakness of the baseline: poor detection of “medium healthy” and “unhealthy” classes.
 It achieves a more balanced classification by improving recall and F1-scores on these minority classes at the cost of some accuracy and recall for the majority “healthy” class.
 This balance is often preferable in practical scenarios where detecting all categories fairly is important.

 ## Fairness Analysis
-We decided to conduct a model to test the accuracy across different types od cuisine using the 'tags' column of the dataframe.
+We decided to conduct a model to test the accuracy across different types of cuisine using the 'tags' column of the dataframe.

 ### Procedure